 Everyone is required to register their first or new address within two weeks of moving into a new flat.
 It is not possible to register your address in advance (as stated in section 17 of the Bundesmeldegesetz (Federal Registration Act)).

 Many registration offices require an appointment for address registration.
 For this reason it is advisable to look into which registration office will be responsible for your new place of residence in good time and find out if you require an appointment and, if so, to register for one.
 Especially in larger cities, it is often only possible to sign up for an appointment several weeks in the future.
-Generally in these cases, the date you signed up for an appointment and not the day of the appointment itself will be considered when checking to see if you registered your address on time.
-If you still miss the required deadline to register your address, you may be required to pay a fine.

 A list of all registration offices can be found on this website.